 I started paying attention to all of the little details

 around me, and started on a series of work inspired by Norman Rockwell.

 I wanted to show the pier and some of the activity on the Boardwalk, which I love so

 with me, and I will show you what it was like in Santa Monica in the late 1970’s.

 This is the sign that greets travelers as they enter Santa Monica Beach.
-I came here from Chicago on Route 66, 50 years ago.
+I came here from Chicago on Route 66, in the mid 1950's.
+That's 60 years ago.
 Since then much has changed

 in what was then a sleepy little beach town, but basically Santa Monica has remained the same.

 Walking down the pier, I could hardly wait to see what would happen to me on this new venture.
 Venice was alive with vibrant activity and Santa Monica was quiet - I had to look for subjects to paint, and decided to focus on my own neighborhood.

 This is what the pier looked like in 1977.
 There were many activities up there - skee ball, carnival booths, bumper cars, restaurants, an open air fish market just like in San Francisco.
 There was a little restaurant on the end of the pier where I ate breakfast almost every morning.
 I could watch the seals on the rocks, the people fishing, and boats coming and going.
 My

 two sons, David and Steve, would go fishing at 3:00 am with the "old guys", and then spend all their money in the arcade on skee ball.
 It was a pleasant beach life.